bwlewis/rthreejs/README.md

 three.min.js JavaScript library, discovered by Joe Cheng at RStudio.
 For details see https://github.com/bwlewis/rthreejs/issues/15.

-The required change is near the ver beginning of the three.min.js file.
+The required change is near the very beginning of the three.min.js file.
 Whenever we update this library we need to change:

 ```html